 In C if a wide value (say 16 bits) is assigned to a narrow storage spot, some bits are lost, apparently without being noticed.
-This cannot happen in Lisp in assigning values to variables since variables will take "any" values.
+This cannot happen in Lisp in assigning values to variables since variables will ordinarily take on "any" values.
 That is, (setf x y) does not ever change or truncate y.
-If one stores a value in an object defined using CLOS, then one has rather substantial freedom in checking any attributes of the value being depositing by the setf method, and if it matters, this should certainly be checked.
+If one stores a value in an object defined using CLOS8, then one has rather substantial freedom in checking any attributes of the value being depositing by the setf method, and if it matters, this should certainly be checked.
 In properly engineered code it is likely that one would not be satisfied with a type check, but plausible ranges or other assertions might be checked as well.
 This could be done (as they say, "transparently") because the process of setting values can be overloaded.
 Although setf can be compiled down to a single instruction in the simplest case, it is not confined to be such a simplistic implementation as "=" in C.

-At one time I would feel compelled to defend CLOS as being a reasonable price to pay for object orientation.
-Given the advent of C++ and Java, it seems the battle has been fought elsewhere and apparently won.
+At one time I would feel compelled to defend some level of overhead in CLOS as being a reasonable price to pay for full-fledged object orientation.
+Given the advent of C++ and Java, it seems the battle has been fought elsewhere and apparently won9.